 Paper Or Plastic: Which is Best For the Environment?

-When you shop for shopping bags, you may be wondering, “What’s better for the environment: Paper or plastic?”
+When you shop for shopping bags, you may wonder, “What’s better for the environment: Paper or plastic?” regarding commercial waste, the answer may surprise you.
 Reusable paper bags are great, but they use more energy in recycling than plastic.
 That means more greenhouse gases are released.
-Studies also show that plastic is better for the environment, but there’s still no clear winner.
+Studies also show plastic is better for the environment, but there’s still no clear winner.
 Read on to learn more about each type.
 After reading this article, you’ll know which ones are best for the planet.

 If you are a frequent shopper, you know how toxic plastic bags can be to the environment.
 Paper bags are no better: they create far more air and water pollution than plastic bags.
 Not only that, but they also require more energy to manufacture.
 A single paper bag can consume more energy than six plastic bags.
 Luckily, reusable paper bags are easier to recycle than plastic ones.
-Also, public bans on plastic bags are helping to increase the number of consumers using reusable paper bags.
+Also, public bans on plastic bags are helping to increase consumers’ use of reusable paper bags.

 The EPA has recommended avoiding plastic bags and using other recyclable materials instead.
 Although the environment is a growing concern, many people still use plastic bags and believe that reusable paper bags do not contribute to acid rain.
 While this is partially true, it is unlikely that reusable bags will significantly decrease the amount of acid rain in the environment.
 Furthermore, many retailers, such as Primark, give out paper bags.

 To make the most of these bags, you should reuse them at least three times.
 Rather than using them once, you should also recycle or compost them.
 Reusable paper bags are better for the environment.
 They consume seventy per cent more energy and water than plastic bags.
 Recycled paper is also less durable.
 Paper bags also don’t contribute to acid rain as much as plastic bags.

 The environmental benefits of reusable paper bags outweigh the costs.